Rider Guidelines

 - Weather: A 30% chance of rain or showers, or forecasts of extreme hot or cold temperatures in the ride area, will probably cancel the ride.
 Given such a forecast, a ride leader is not required to cancel the ride, but you should assume cancellation absent information from the leader to the contrary.
 If the forecast is marginal, or if the weather looks doubtful on the morning of the ride, please contact the leader.

-- All riders should carry a spare tube, pump, and patch kit and know how to use them, as well as some cash, ID, and emergency contact information.
+- All riders should carry a spare tube or two with a valve length that works in their rim, tire irons, pump (and/or Co2), patch kit, and multi tool, and know how to use them.
+Riders should also carry some cash, ID, and emergency contact information.
 Riders on T and faster rides should be self-sufficient.

 - All riders should have mechanically sound bicycles.